williaml4292/sep11-freedom-project/prep/expo.md

 Hook (Not needed):

 Product:
-Play and explain how to play / goal (get to the end of each level).
+Play and explain what the game is.

 Process:
 I used gDevelop to make my game.
 Essentially, it's a tool for people who don't know how to code, so coding is optional.